StoneOrbits/VortexEngine/docs/index.md

 # Vortex Engine

 Welcome to the Vortex Engine Wiki!
-Here you can find documentation covering all aspects of the Vortex Engine project.
+Here you can find documentation and guides covering all aspects of the Vortex Engine project.

 ## Getting Started